ibm-cloud-docs/databases-for-mongodb/howto-getting-connection-strings.md

 `Path`||Path for a URI - for MongoDB, it is the database name.
 The default is `ibmclouddb`.
 `Authentication`|`Username`|The username that you use to connect.
 `Authentication`|`Password`|A password for the user - might be shown as `$PASSWORD` `Authentication`|`Method`|How authentication takes place; "direct" authentication is handled by the driver.
-Note that MongoDB 3.6 Standard and Enterprise editions and 4.2 Standard edition use SCRAM SHA 1, while MongoDB 4.2 Enterprise edition only uses SHA 256.
+Note: MongoDB 3.6 Standard and Enterprise editions and 4.2 Standard edition use SCRAM SHA 1, while MongoDB 4.2 Enterprise edition only uses SHA 256.
 `Hosts`|`0...`|A hostname and port to connect to `Composed`|`0...`|A URI combining Scheme, Authentication, Host, Path, and Replica Set name `Certificate`|`Name`|The allocated name for the self-signed certificate for database deployment